 Designed by architect W.T.
 Whiteway and built by S.M.
 Brookfield and Company of Halifax in 1899-1901.
-Constructed of local granite it replaced a smaller building dating from 1849, the Market House, which contained a produce market as well as the courtrooms, jail, and post office.
-The building still serves as the Provincial Court house.
+Constructed of local granite, it replaced a smaller building dating from 1849, the Market House, which contained a produce market as well as the courtrooms, jail, and post office.
+The building still serves as the provincial court house.

 Newman Wine Vaults

 Situated at 187 Gower Street, Victoria Hall was designed by E.A.
 Whitehead and erected in 1895 as a meeting hall for the Loyal Orange Association.
-Extensive renovations in the early 80’s converted the building to its current use as an office building.
+Eventually, extensive renovations in the early 80’s converted the building to its current use as an office building.
 The large stained glass window over the entrance depicts the history of the building.

 Market House Hill

 The steps going up the side of the courthouse are situated on an area once known as Market House Hill.
-In the 19th century this was an important gathering place for the people of St. John’s.
-In addition to being the grounds of the city’s court, post office, and produce market, it was a center for open-air auctions and the site of the public gallows.
+In the 19th century, this was an important gathering place for the people of St. John’s.
+In addition to being the grounds of the city’s court, post office, and produce market, it was a centre for open-air auctions and the site of the public gallows.
 The last public hanging in Newfoundland took place on this hill in January of 1835 when a man named John Flood was executed for highway robbery.

 Union Bank Building

 The first building on your left of the Court House entrance on Duckworth Street is the Union Bank Building.
 The bank was built in 1862 and is the only building in the east end of the downtown to have survived the 1892 fire.
-The building’s metal shutters, which are still visible above the windows, are credited to saving it from destruction by the fire.
+The building’s metal shutters, which are still visible above the windows, are credited for saving it from destruction by the fire.
 The building is now the home of the Newfoundland and Labrador Court of Appeal.

 Built by Samual Garrison and constructed of local granite between 1898-1900, Cabot Tower was built to commemorate Newfoundland’s discovery by John Cabot and Queen Victoria’s Diamond Jubilee.
 Marconi received the first wireless message on December 21, 1901 near Cabot Tower.
-Visit http://www.parkscanada.gc.ca

 Yellow Belly Corner Buildings

-This area was given its name after the color of sashes worn by one of the various Irish factions who would meet and fight on this site in the early 19th century.
+This area was given its name after the colour of sashes worn by one of the various Irish factions who would meet and fight on this site in the early 19th century.
 The buildings were constructed after the fire of 1846 and are an excellent example of the buildings found in the downtown prior to the Great Fire of 1892.
 These buildings once served as both commercial and residential premises.

 Built around 1880, Devon House is one of the few houses located in downtown St. John’s that survived the Great Fire of 1892.
 Devon House is a four-storied mixed stone and brick building on the east end of Duckworth Street.
-Bay widows are found on the street level and the second floor in both the front and back.
+Bay windows are found on the street level and the second floor in both the front and back.
 Unusual peaked towers are built into the roof at both front and back of the third floor.
 The brickwork also shows ornate patterns.

 It is believed the house was built closer to 1880 than to 1850.
 Unfortunately, it is also not known who built the house nor for whom it was built.
 It is known that in 1891 the house belonged to A. M. MacKay, an agent for the Anglo-American Telegraph Company.
 The next prominent family to be linked to the house is the Templeman family who moved into the house in the mid-1890s.
-After the Templemans moved out of Devon House, a variety of people and organisations owned the building.
-In 1991 the Craft Council of Newfoundland and Labrador bought the house and the building is now used as a craft centre for the organization.
+After the Templemans moved out of Devon House, a variety of people and organizations owned the building.
+In 1991, the Craft Council of Newfoundland and Labrador bought the house and the building is now used as a craft centre for the organization.

 British Bank of North America

-Located at 276 Duckworth Street, it is now known as the Anna Templeton Center.
+Located at 276 Duckworth Street, it is now known as the Anna Templeton Centre.
 Erected in 1849 as a three-storey structure, it had a fourth storey added in 1885.
 After the Great Fire of 1892, the bank was reconstructed inside its partially gutted shell.
 The building was used as a bank from 1849 to the 1980’s and the upper storey served for a time as a residence for the bank manager.
 The stained glass windows in the east side have panels with the letters “CB” for the Commercial Bank that occupied the building from 1858 to 1895.